Royalties (EPR)Harvest Declaration Form

-Plant Breeders Rights (PBR)
+Plant Breeder Rights (PBR)

-A Plant Breeders Right (PBR) is an exclusive commercial right to a registered variety.
+A Plant Breeder Right (PBR) is an exclusive commercial right to a registered variety.
 The rights are a form of intellectual property, like patents and copyright, and are administered under the Plant Breeder’s Rights Act 1994

 Plant Breeder Right’s are important for the development of the grains industry as they provide plant breeders with a system to protect their intellectual property and gain a financial reward for their innovation.
 Without the PBR system there would be very little investment in developing new genetic material that improved grower’s productivity.